The "Christmas Wars": Holiday Displays and the Federal Courts

-For more information about the Christmas wars, see the December 2006 transcript The Christmas Wars: Religion in the American Public Square.
+For more information about the Christmas wars, see the recent transcript The Christmas Wars: Religion in the American Public Square.

 Heated disputes over seasonal religious displays in public spaces have become an American holiday tradition.
 Indeed, each year, as Christmas and Hanukkah approach, Americans across the country contest the appropriateness of the government sponsoring or even permitting the placement of nativity scenes, menorahs and other holiday decorations on public property.

 The “Christmas wars,” as these debates are known, have become a front in a much wider culture war.
 On one side, social conservatives argue that local governments have every right to recognize and acknowledge the religious nature of what are, after all, religious holidays.
 Civil libertarians and others counter that government should not be in the business of promoting religion, and that doing so is discriminatory and in violation of the First Amendment’s prohibition on religious establishment.